 Thierry Mugler’s Photographs Are Just as Daring as His Couture

 “A photograph must come from imagination and not be a reflection of what is.”
-So said avant-garde fashion designer Thierry Mugler, who is renowned for conjuring futuristic haute couture worn by everyone from Jerry Hall to Beyoncé.
+So said avant-garde fashion designer Thierry Mugler, who passed away on January 23, 2022, at age 73.
+Renowned for conjuring futuristic haute couture worn by everyone from Jerry Hall to Beyoncé, Mugler was a provocateur whose theatrical clothes were never short on architectural drama.
 (A recent retrospective at the Montreal Museum of Fine Arts was Canada’s most popular exhibition of 2019.)

 In addition to his singular garments, Mugler exercises fierce creative control over all aspects of his brand, even shooting the campaigns himself.
 Now his electrifying work behind the lens is taking center stage with the new book Manfred Thierry Mugler, Photographer (Abrams, $125), which features more than 150 hypnotic images, many of which have never before been made public.